Tanay7/Spacecraft-Telemetry/Spacecraft Telemetry Transmitter/Readme v12.md

 * **Data Logging:** Integrate an SD card module to log transmitted telemetry packets for later retrieval and analysis.
 * **Two-Way Communication (Telecommand):** Implement functionality to receive and act upon simple commands sent via LoRa (requires modifying the loop for receive windows/modes).
 * **Power Optimization:** Implement MCU sleep modes (e.g., deep sleep) between transmissions for extended battery life.
 Requires careful management of wake-up sources (timer, interrupts) and peripheral re-initialization.
-* **Advanced Error Handling:** Implement more nuanced error reporting (e.g., non-fatal sensor read errors) and potential recovery strategies.
+* **Advanced Error Handling:** Implement more nuanced error reporting (e.g., non-fatal sensor read errors) and potential recovery strategies beyond halting on initialization failure.
 * **Dynamic Configuration:** Allow modification of key parameters (e.g., LoRa settings, reporting intervals) via a serial command interface or other means without needing to recompile.
 * **Sensor Fusion:** Implement algorithms (e.g., Madgwick or Mahony filter) using IMU (Accel/Gyro) and Magnetometer data to compute a more stable 3D orientation quaternion or Euler angles.
 * **CCSDS Secondary Header:** Utilize the optional secondary header field for more detailed timestamping (e.g., GPS time) or other metadata.
 * **Sensor Calibration:** Add routines or use libraries to perform runtime or stored calibration for sensors (especially IMU and Magnetometer) to improve accuracy.
+* **Code Refinements:** Address minor issues identified in the current codebase, such as:
+    * Correcting the display screen cycling logic in `updateDisplay` (change `% 10` to `% 11`) to include all 11 defined screens.
+    * Removing unused/redundant functions (e.g., `drawPMUScreen1`, `drawPMUScreen2`) and variables (e.g., `sensorLastUpdateTime`).
+    * Clarifying the interaction between `memcpy` and `rs.Encode` in `buildTelemetryPacket` for robustness and readability based on the specific `RS-FEC.h` library implementation.

 ---

 ## 🤝 Contributing

-Contributions, issues, bug reports, and feature requests are welcome!
+Contributions, issues, bug reports, and feature suggestions are welcome!
 Please feel free to check the [issues page](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/issues) of the repository where this code resides or submit a pull request. *(Note: Replace placeholder URL)*

 ---